From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 Total: $131,500 over 12 weeks

-Wait.
-That math showed a problem.
-If only realistic revenue hits, he’d burn $55K more than he’d earn.
-Either the revenue forecast was too conservative, or the expenses were too aggressive.
+That math showed a clear problem.
+If only the realistic revenue hit, he would burn $55K more than he earned.
+Either the revenue forecast was too conservative or the expenses were too high.

-He reviewed both.
-Adjusted some expense timing.
-Pushed equipment upgrade to Week 15.
-Reduced marketing spend from $5K to $3K.
-Cut team event to $1,200.
+He checked both.
+He moved some expenses to later weeks, pushed the equipment upgrade to Week 15, dropped marketing spend from $5K to $3K, and cut the team event to $1,200.

-Against $76K realistic = -$46K gap, covered by current $18K reserves plus expected collections from previous months.
+Against $76K realistic revenue, there was a -$46K gap, covered by the current $18K reserves plus expected collections from earlier months.

-Week 3 result: Complete expense forecast showing exactly when big payments hit and total burn over 12 weeks.
+Week 3 result: a full expense forecast that showed exactly when large payments would hit and the total burn over 12 weeks.

 Week 4: Testing Forecast Accuracy

-He ran the forecast for the previous 8 weeks retroactively.
-If the system worked, the forecast should’ve predicted actual results within 10%.
+Week 4 was about validation.
+He re-ran the forecast for the previous 8 weeks, and if the system worked, the forecast should have been within 10% of the actual results.

 Forecast vs. Actual: